 Robert Fulton was the man who created an invention that would change the way the world moved.
 He recognized early on that transport, particularly water transportation could be significantly improved by powering boats with a steam engine.
-And while Robert Fulton certainly was not the first inventor to come up with this idea, it was his achievement that produced the first commercialized and fully operational steamboat.
+While Robert Fulton certainly was not the first inventor to come up with this idea, it was his achievement that produced the first commercialized and fully operational steamboat.
 Robert Fulton’s invention of the steamboat changed the way we moved and helped us to be where we are today.

 In this article, we will learn about Robert Fulton’s invention of the steamboat.
 While we could easily talk about the steamboat and the benefits it brought, it is vital to first learn about the man who invented it.
 We will find out what it took Robert Fulton to design and develop the steamboat and how he did it.
 What was the mindset behind this invention, and what can we learn from him?